ylp1332/cvx-w64/readme.md

 ### Introduction

 This repository is a customized version of the official repository for [CVX](https://github.com/cvxr/cvx).
-It is just for win64, because I have only PC with Microsoft Windows, and I am not familiar with Linux or Mac OS.
+It is just for win64, because I have only PC with Microsoft Windows, and I am not very familiar with Linux or Mac OS.

 I have been working with [cvx-w64.zip](https://web.cvxr.com/cvx/cvx-w64.zip) for many years.
 Since the latest release of [CVX](https://github.com/cvxr/cvx/releases/latest) does not provide some internal solvers such as ECOS, MOSEK and Gurobi, I make this repository for me.